A great EMS burnout tip from my father

 "Dad, what did you do at work today?"
 I asked benignly at dinner.

-He replied, "I quit my job and we are starting a business in the basement tomorrow."
+"I quit my job and we are starting a business in the basement tomorrow," he replied.

 That was the beginning of my afternoon and weekend apprenticeship in furniture delivery.
-About 25 years later, my dad, Tom Friese, is still the owner and operator of a successful interior design company.
+For the next 35 years, my dad, Tom Friese, was the owner and operator of a successful interior design and home furnishings company.

 Attitude adjustment opportunity